HuzaifaaNadeem/Smart-Bank-Management-System/README.md

 # 💰 Smart Banking System – OOP Project in C++

 Welcome to the **Smart Banking System**, a C++ console-based application developed as part of a semester project at FAST NUCES Karachi.
-It simulates a real-world banking environment using advanced Object-Oriented Programming concepts — with a dash of Gen Z flair 😎.
+It simulates a real-world banking environment using advanced Object-Oriented Programming concepts.

 ---